ARM-software/arm-trusted-firmware/docs/arm-sip-service.rst

-ARM SiP Service
+Arm SiP Service
 ===============

-This document enumerates and describes the ARM SiP (Silicon Provider) services.
+This document enumerates and describes the Arm SiP (Silicon Provider) services.

 SiP services are non-standard, platform-specific services offered by the silicon implementer or platform provider.
 They are accessed via. ``SMC`` ("SMC calls")